 Using the software on campus

-- Two workstations in MIL have ArcGIS 10.1, ERDAS Imagine, and a large amount of data
+- Two workstations in MIL have ArcGIS 10.2.2, Google Earth Pro, and a large amount of data.

 Getting the software

-UCSB has a university-wide site license for the Esri suite of GIS software.
+Several UCSB entities contribute to a university-wide site license for the Esri suite of GIS software.
 Several different options are available, depending on your departmental affiliations and how you want to use the software.